 We have all been there before.
 You’re sitting at the grocery store, and your child sees something they want.
 Before you even have a second to distract them, your little one is in an all-out explosion of anger.
-Your child melts down, causing a roller coaster of emotion for your child with you being dragged along for the ride.
+Your child throws a massive temper tantrum, causing a roller coaster of emotion for your child with you being dragged along for the ride.

 For children, the world is often a mix of extreme highs and lows.
 Their brain is still developing, particularly the prefrontal cortex.
 So this development means that children going to “fly off the handle” at the most minor issue.
 This is normal developmental behavior, and usually is a healthy season that children progress through.